makrai/notes/reimers2004-sentence-embed-multiling-distill.md

     (Chidambaram+ 2018; Yang+ 2019)
     * trained in a multi-task setup on SNLI (Bowman+ 2015) and on >1B question-answer pairs from online forums and QA websites
     * training obj: translation ranking.
 Given a translation pair and various alternative (incorrect) translations, identify the correct one
     * multi-task learning can suffer from catastrophic forgetting
-      * balancing multiple tasks is not straight forward
+      * balancing multiple tasks is not straightforward
       * huge computational overhead
       * alternative translations
         * random alternative translations usually leads to mediocre results
-        * hard negatives (Guo+ 2018) are required, i.e., alternative incorrect
+        * hard negatives (Guo+ 2018) are required, ie incorrect alternative
         * Getting these hard negative samples is non-trivial
           1. train the network with random negatives samples, then
           2. identify for each translation pair five hard negative examples with this preliminary sentence encoder
   * we use
     * Sentence-BERT (SBERT, Reimers and Gurevych, 2019), which
       * SOTA performance for various sentence embeddings task